 Photo by Deb Lindsey for The Washington Post

 Here, a bounty of fresh cooked summer squash is pureed until creamy with rich, velvety avocado and seasoned with lemon and basil for a chilled soup that is as light and refreshing as it is fulfilling.
-You can use vegetable broth instead of chicken broth, to make the dish vegan.
+You can use vegetable broth instead of chicken broth, to make this zucchini avocado soup vegan.

-Make Ahead: The soup needs to be refrigerated for at least 2 hours, and up to 1 day, before serving.
+Make Ahead: The zucchini avocado soup needs to be refrigerated for at least 2 hours, and up to 1 day, before serving.

 1 tablespoon extra-virgin olive oil